Omni-guides/Tuxborn/EmissariesReadMe.md

 ![Hello](https://github.com/Omni-guides/Tuxborn/blob/main/images/Emissaries%20of%20Tux.png)

-# Abouth
+# About

-Emissaries of Tux is a performance friendly Wabbajack list for the steam version of Enderal SE, aiming to give the world of Vyn a more unique feel over skyrim, targething at minimum the hardware of the Steamdeck.
-The list has optional modern combat and ego, plus some custom overhauls for Enemies and armor.
+Emissaries of Tux is a performance friendly Wabbajack list for the Steam version of Enderal SE, aiming to give the world of Vyn a more unique feel over Skyrim, targeting at minimum the hardware of the Steamdeck.
+The list has optional modern combat and EGO, plus some custom overhauls for enemies and armor.
 Together with mods adding extra content to the world like Kata series of mods and Forgotten Dungeons series.

 For those unfamiliar with Enderal, it’s a total overhaul for Skyrim made by the German game studio SureAI.
-It’s the 4 games in the setting of Vyn, but you don’t need to play the last 3 to get into Enderal.
+There are 4 games in the setting of Vyn, but you don’t need to play the previous 3 to get into Enderal.
 Depending on who you ask, it might even be better to jump in blind.
 Not only have the world and story be reworked but also the gameplay.
-Enderal world is deleved and you will need to buy skill books to level up your skills.
+The Enderal world is de-leveled and you will need to buy skill books to level up your skills.
 Healing in combat comes with some minor drawbacks, similar to the rad system of Fallout, but there are also many powerful items to find around the world.
 While you sometimes will have to come back to stuff later with a more powerful character, there is always a way to overcome what you encounter.

 [EGO SE - Enderal Gameplay Overhaul](https://www.nexusmods.com/enderalspecialedition/mods/3) builds on top of the systems in a similar way as the Skyrim mod Requiem does, all a lot of systems are more in depth but also more challenging.
 [BFCO](https://www.nexusmods.com/skyrimspecialedition/mods/117052) replaces the combat of Skyrim with a more modern feel, similar to what you see in Action RPGs released today.
 These are not for everybody and can be turn off by the end user if they want.

 The Modlist is currently in beta testing, so support will be 'best effort' during this time.
-If you wish to chat about Emissaries of Tux, join the Aetherius Modding Discord , grab the Beta role from Channels & Roles and look for us in the #modlist-betas-forum channel.
+If you wish to chat about Emissaries of Tux, join the Aetherius Modding Discord, grab the Beta role from Channels & Roles and look for us in the #modlist-betas-forum channel.
 Or if you just want to chat about Wabbajack Modlists on Steam Deck/Linux in general, then drop by the #unofficial-linux-help channel of the Official Wabbajack Discord.

 ### <ins>Performance</ins>